VamsiP19/Email-Validator/README.md

 # Email-Validator
 **Description:**
-A simple web application that checks if an email addresses is valid or not using JavaScript.
+A simple web application that checks if an email addresses is valid or not.

 **Features:**
 * Real-time validation